CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ## Task 1: Open the cloned folder in Visual Studio Code

+In this task, you will learn how to **open the cloned folder in Visual Studio Code** to work with the project files for further development or modifications.

 1. On the Jump-VM double click on the **Visual Studio Code** shortcut.

     ![Visual Studio Code Icon](./images/vscode1.png)